In November 2017 a group of neighbors started working to create the first Firewise group in Santa Cruz.

 With the help of Fire Chief Jason Hajduk, one active group formed on the East Side of Santa Cruz, and two new ones are forming on the West Side.
 We have been meeting with our neighbors regularly to learn about wildfire preparedness and have conducted public meetings, yard cleanup events, and home risk assessments.

-Monday April 1, 11:00 am-noon: How to protect your home from wildfire: Fire Battalion Chief Robert Young and Urban Forester Lesley Keady conducted a demonstration walkthrough around two Prospect Heights homes to assess fire risk and teach us how to create defensible space around our homes.
-See Defensible Space for details and advice for everyone.
+April 1, 2019: Fire Battalion Chief Robert Young and Urban Forester Leslie Keedy conducted a demonstration walkthrough around two Prospect Heights homes to assess fire risk and teach us how to create defensible space around our homes.
+See Defensible Space for details and advice for everyone on how to do this

 Here is a link to Code RED to register yourself with our 911 center for emergency notifications.
 Please take the time to register so that timely notifications can be sent to you.